 If you apply for a volunteer position and/or office or job with The Dons Trust we may use your information for the purposes of recruitment and selection, corresponding with you and equal opportunities monitoring.

 The Dons Trust retains records of all of its financial transactions with you in order to comply with its legal obligations to maintain adequate accounting records.
 The Dons Trust may use (and disclose) the information it holds about you in order to comply with any investigative demand, court order or a request for cooperation from a law enforcement or other government agency.

 Marketing with your consent:

-If you consent to it, The Dons Trust and AFC Wimbledon may contact you with news and offers from our official sponsors and partners which we think may be of interest to you.
+If you consent to it, The Dons Trust may contact you with news and offers from The Dons Trust and its official sponsors and partners which we think may be of interest to you.
 You have the right to withdraw your consent at any time.
 If you would like to unsubscribe, please log into your online account on the official website (www.thedonstrust.org) and change your preferences, or contact the Membership Secretary at the address above or email [email protected].

 Third party advertising:

 For other legitimate purposes: